slatedb/slatedb/rfcs/0003-timestamps-and-ttl.md

 key during the compaction process and optionally remove or modify the value.

 For the scope of this RFC, we will be introducing a builtin TS/TTL compaction filter.
-This filter will add a tombstone to any value where `db.clock.now() > kv.meta.ts + kv.meta.ttl`.
+This filter will add a tombstone to any value where `db.clock.now() > kv.meta.expire_ts`.
 Note that tombstones will still contain a timestamp see [out of order insertions](#insertion-timestamps).
+If a tombstone is added, the TTL (`expire_ts`) for the row will be cleared, indicating that a future run of this filter should not remove the tombstone.

 Since this RFC does not cover the public API for compaction filters, this filter will simply run on any SST that specifies `meta_features: [Timestamp | TimeToLive]`.